WHAT IS A

 As the Collaborative Applicant, TCHC is designated by the CoC Board to be the entity that submits the collaborative funding application to HUD for homeless assistance programs.
 In 2018, as the Collaborative Applicant, TCHC secured over $13 million in funding for our community.

 As the HMIS Administrator, TCHC manages the Continuum’s data in the Homeless Management Information System.
-HMIS allows our community to record, track, and report results of individual agency accomplishments, as well as measuring how the entire community is performing.
+HMIS allows our community to record, track, and report results of individual agency accomplishments, as well as measure how the entire community is performing.